PoojaPansare/Superstore-Analysis-BI/README.md

 Monthly Shipping by Category: A line chart illustrating shipping trends by category over the months.
 Overall Shipping Metrics: Summary of total shipping metrics including total orders, shipping cost, and delivery times.

-📁 Project Structure
-/dashboards: Contains the Power BI dashboard files.
-/data: Contains the raw data files used for analysis.
-/images: Contains images used in the README file.
 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.